greenelab/deep-review/sections/03_categorize.md

 challenge is greater for deep learning models with many parameters.
 While unsupervised and semi-supervised approaches can help with small sample sizes, the field would benefit greatly from large collections of anonymized records in which a substantial number of records have undergone expert review.
 This challenge is not unique to EHR-based studies.
 Work on medical images, -omics data in applications for which detailed metadata are required, and other applications for which labels are costly to obtain will be hampered as long as abundant curated data are unavailable.

-Unsupervised and semi-supervised methods provide one path forward [@doi:10.1016/j.jbi.2016.10.007], as do adversarial training examples [@doi:10.1101/095786].
-We also expect the recently described data programming strategy [@arxiv:1605.07723] to play a role in addressing this challenge.
+Successful approaches to date in this domain have sidestepped this challenge by making methodological choices that either reduce the need for labeled examples or that use transformations to training data to increase the number of times it can be used before overfitting occurs.
+For example, the unsupervised and semi-supervised methods that we've discussed reduce the need for labeled examples [@doi:10.1016/j.jbi.2016.10.007].
+The adversarial training example strategies that we've mentioned can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@doi:10.1101/095786].
+While adversarial training examples can be easily imagined for certain methods that operate on images, it's more challenging to figure out what an equivalent transformation would be for a patient's clinical test results.
+Consequently, it may be hard to employ adversarial training examples, not to be confused with generative adversarial neural networks, with other applications.
+Finally, approaches that transfer features can also help use valuable training data most efficiently.
+Rajkomar et al. trained a deep neural network using generic images before tuning using only radiology images [@doi:10.1007/s10278-016-9914-9].
+Datasets that require many of the same types of features might be used for initial training, before fine tuning takes place with the more sparse biomedical examples.
+Though the analysis hasn't yet been attempted, it's possible that analogous strategies may be possible with electronic health records.
+For example, features learned from the electronic health record for one type of clinical test (e.g. a decrease over time in a lab value) may transfer across phenotypes.

+Methods to accomplish more with little high-quality labeled data are also being applied in other domains and may also be adapted to this challenge, e.g. data programming [@arxiv:1605.07723].
 In data programming, noisy automated labeling functions are integrated.
 Numerous writers have described data as the new oil [@url:http://ana.blogs.com/maestros/2006/11/data_is_the_new.html, @url:https://medium.com/twenty-one-hundred/data-is-the-new-oil-a-ludicrous-proposition-1d91bba4f294].
 The idea behind this metaphor is that data are available in large quantities, valuable once refined, and the underlying resource that will enable a